INDIA Bloc

 75-page ‘promise versus reality’ document to mark the second year of the third

 term of the Modi government.
-Some of the highlights of the documents, reported
+Some of the highlights of the document, reported

 in The Hindu, June 10, are very unsettling: